tjvr/tosh/README.md

 tosh is released under the [3-clause BSD license](http://choosealicense.com/licenses/bsd-3-clause/); see the LICENSE file for details.

 Feel free to read the code, learn from it, contribute code back, and release modified versions.
 However, I politely request that you seek my permission before distributing tosh to a new platform or operating system.
-(In particular, I'm already working on a Windows version!)
 I also request that if you create a modified version, you do not use the name "tosh".
 Have fun!